yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Meraki/Mini.rst

 openwrt-atheros-2.6-vmlinux.lzma
 }}}

+=== Kernel parameters ===

+Even though RedBoot can pass a command line to the kernel, currently any user-provided value is overridden by a hardcoded string - see target/linux/atheros-2.6/patches/100-board.patch
+{{{
++    strcpy(arcs_cmdline, "console=ttyS0,9600 rootfstype=squashfs,jffs2");
+}}}

+You may wish to change the console speed to 115200 here to match the value used by RedBoot.
+Apparently it's also possible to comment this line out to allow the value provided by !RedBoot to be used instead.

+Also hardcoded is the FIS partition name of the root filesystem to "rootfs" - see target/linux/atheros-2.6/patches/110-spiflash.patch
+{{{
++#define ROOTFS_NAME    "rootfs"
+}}}

 == Testing via RedBoot and serial console ==

 This lets you test your new kernel without touching the flash.